solids4foam/solids4foam/tutorials/fluids/cylinderInChannel/README.md

 ## Tutorial Aims

 - Demonstrate how to perform a fluid-only analysis in solids4foam;
-- Explain how a solids4foam fluid case is different from a standard OpenFOAM fluid case.
+- Explain how a solids4foam fluid case differs from a standard OpenFOAM fluid case.

-## Case overview
+## Case Overview

 ![](images/flu_over_1.PNG)

 This is the classic “flow over a cylinder in a channel” test case, as analysed by, for example, Ferziger and Peric (2002).
-The problem is modelled as 2-D. The inlet flow velocity profile is specified (coming in from the left) and the outlet (right) gauge pressure is zero.
-The upper wall, lower wall and cylinder are no slip walls.
+The problem is modelled as 2-D. The inlet flow velocity profile is specified (coming in from the left), and the outlet (right) gauge pressure is zero.
+The upper wall, lower wall and cylinder are no-slip walls.

 We assume an incompressible Newtonian isothermal laminar fluid, where the Navier-Stokes governing equations take the form: